Hybrid Stochastic Synapses Enabled by Scaled Ferroelectric Field-effect Transistors

 In this work, we explore an alternative simplified learning scheme enabled by the stochastic switching characteristics of a scaled FeFET with three conductive states to facilitate efficient learning with minimal overhead.
 By probabilistically switching between the states, we can realize a significance driven two-tier hybrid synapse using a single device, similar to long-term (LT) and short-term (ST) memory formation in the brain \cite{atkinson1968human}.
 In humans, incoming sensory information are first stored in an intermediate or ST ``working" memory.
 Stronger repeated stimulation then results in the information moving on to the LT memory.
-Similarly, for our devices, correlated patterns are potentiated to an intermediate conductive state probabilistically, while further stronger correlations consolidate the patterns in a higher conductive state with a higher probability. rom an algorithmic perspective, this work looks at hybrid stochastic switching beyond binary states and paves the way to explore the advantage of switching between multi-level states in a probabilistic manner rather than just deterministically in any scaled device technology.
+Similarly, for our devices, correlated patterns are potentiated to an intermediate conductive state probabilistically, while further stronger correlations consolidate the patterns in a higher conductive state with a higher probability.
+We develop a device-circuit-algorithm co-simulation framework to assess the efficacy of such a mechanism for a large-scale spiking neural network and to ultimately implement compact, energy and area-efficient hardware for edge intelligence.
+Furthermore, from an algorithmic perspective, this work looks at hybrid stochastic switching beyond binary states and paves the way to explore the advantage of switching between multi-level states in a probabilistic manner rather than just deterministically in any scaled device technology.